VoliJS/NestedLink/README.md

   links to their members.
 Whenever this derivative links will be updated, it will lead to proper purely functional update of the whole structure.
 I.e. if you have array in component state,
-    and link to its element will be updated, it will lead to proper update of stateful component.
+    and link to its element will be updated, it will lead to shallow copying of the array and proper update of stateful component.

 - Take link to array or object member: `link.at( key )`
     ```javascript